ElliottBr/TransitApp/README.md

 6. Now, go to the project directory and open App.xcworckspace and build

-Comments on Ally,
+Comments on Ally and code challenge,

-I didn't implement a CoreData model because the data used is static; nevertheless, in a real scenario, persistent storage would be necessary.
+I used the json file as "persistent" data; nevertheless, in a real scenario, persistent storage would be necessary.

 I've followed the UI design of the Ally application; Before making my decision though, I've compared it to many other Transit Applications out there and it is by far one my favorite.
 I like the simplicity of the UI and the absence of any confusing elements.
 The Application is great because it is straightforward and makes no mistake bringing me where I need.